 Valerie holds a Bachelor of Fine Arts from Vanderbilt University and a Master of Arts Management from Carnegie Mellon University.
 Her experience also includes working for a non-profit arts foundation and a commercial art gallery.

 National Association for Museum Exhibition, Board Member

-As Director of Project Management, David Ecrement manages both permanent and temporary exhibits and activations while meeting client expectations, keeping projects on schedule and maintaining budgets.
+As a Senior Project Manager, David Ecrement manages both permanent and temporary exhibits and activations while meeting client expectations, keeping projects on schedule and maintaining budgets.
 Whether managing a project solo or leading a PM team, David’s attention to detail has proven him successful in bringing to life the design intent of large scale, complex exhibits.

 Joining 1220 Exhibits in 2017, David brings with him over 30 years of applicable management experience.
 Having previously worked in the music industry, David spent a decade in artist and tour management and served as Marketing Director at a label for 7 years.
 After leaving the music scene, David spent a decade at LifeWay Christian Resources, where he oversaw a team of 7, managed and produced national print and media campaigns and contributed to efforts that grew the chain from 125 to 180 stores.
 In addition to his managerial experience, David brings with him a background in general construction and carpentry that is the ideal combination for permanent installations.